 Glyphosate was listed as a probable carcinogen by the IARC and Monsanto has paid billions of dollars in damages in lost court cases in recent years.
 (I recommend subscribing to Carey Gillam’s Substack, UnSpun, to stay updated on the current lawsuits against the chemical giant.)

 Despite the fact that they keep arguing that it’s “safe,” Bayer/Monsanto said that it would pull glyphosate-based roundup from the shelves in 2023 so that it would no longer be available to consumers.
-It’s 2024 now, and although I have noticed that some of the Roundup in stores has been switched to a glyphosate-free formula, it still seems to be pretty easy to find glyphosate in stores.
+Not only is it taking them longer than they said it would to do that, but the chemicals they’re replacing glyphosate with are not any better.
+In fact, they may be worse.

-Then there are som other toxic herbicides that are commonly used in agriculture and by professional landscapers, but are not approved for at-home use by consumers including paraquat.
+Then there are some other toxic herbicides that are commonly used in agriculture and by professional landscapers, but are not approved for at-home use by consumers including paraquat.

 Organic and Non-Toxic Herbicides You Have at Home